Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 Choose by Client Mix

 UK-only clients: Tide or Starling.
 Mixed UK and occasional international: Tide (via Wise integration) or Starling.
-Regularly billing in USD, EUR, or other foreign currencies: Revolut — the FX saving is material once you cross £2,000/month in international revenue.
+Regularly billing in USD, EUR, or other foreign currencies: Revolut.
+The FX saving is material once you cross £2,000/month in international revenue.

 Choose by Invoice Volume